include-yy/citset/Example/explain.md

 One of a number of prime number sieves, it is one of the most efficient ways to find all of the smaller primes.
 It may be used to find primes in arithmetic progressions.

-## My understanding

-Suppose we want to find prime numbers under N. As you see, we can use an array of `int` to do this job, if i is a prime, then `a[i]` is set to one, otherwise zero.
-At first, from 0 to N, all the elements of array is set to 1, and we set `a[0]`, `a[1]` to be zero, because they are not prime numbers.
-Then, we start at 2, which is a prime number.
-Because 2 is a prime number, 2 + 2 must not be a prime number, so we set `a[4]` to be 0, 2 + 2 + 2 is not, too, we set `a[6]` to be 0,2 + 2 + 2 + 2 is not....... and so on.
-When multiples of 2 under N are sorted out, we start to find a a[i] whose value is 1, and we do the same thing on it......
-After all these jobs are done, the elements of array remains to be 1 are the prime numbers we want to find.
-That's how I understand this.

-## Some improvement
+## Some considerations

 We all know that `int32_t` has a range of -2147483648 to 2147483647, `int`'s range is much more than what we exactly need.
 So it is a good choice to use `char`, which is 1 byte and has a range of -128 to 127.
 However, we only need the number ONE and ZERO to judge whether a number is a prime number or not.
 What we really need is just one bit.
 You may think `_Bool` can take this job, but it exactly has the same size of `char`.
-So I need to write some code to manipulate the bit, that's why you can see this little tutorial now.
+So I need to write some code to manipulate the bit, that's why you can see this little repo now.

 ## My experience

-I happened to meet this prime number finding question on [projecteular](https://projecteuler.net/problem=10).Without thinking twice, I wrote down this prime-test code:
+I happened to meet this prime number finding question on [projecteular](https://projecteuler.net/problem=10).
+Without thinking twice, I wrote down this prime-test code:
 ```C
 int isPrime(int n)
 {